 California is home to some of the country’s most unique and precious cultural, natural, and historic resources, and a new PassPORTS online adventure will help make it possible for students from across the state to experience them.

-We are excited embark on this adventure to provide deep and meaningful digital learning experiences for K12 students and invite them for an in-person class visit to our parks, recreation areas, natural reserves and culturally important places when the time is right for schools
+We are excited embark on this adventure to provide deep and meaningful digital learning experiences for K-12 students and invite them for a virtual visit to our parks, recreation areas, natural reserves and culturally important places when the time is right for schools.

 Connecting with California State Parks has never been easier!